 Even as a kid I used to have to move the furniture in my room around every six months.
 I just don’t like things being the same for too long.

-My oldest daughter seems different though.
-She still cries when we talk about our old house – the one we lived in for three years – and on a visit to the old neighbourhood last week, she was really upset when we drove by it.
+My oldest daughter seems different, though.
+She still cries when we talk about our old house—the one we lived in for three years—and on a visit to the old neighborhood last week, she was really upset when we drove by it.
+That house had so many special features, like the cozy kitchen where we made pancakes together and the stunning skjutdörr från Naturfönster that opened up to the backyard, letting in all that warm sunlight.
 I guess she feels the way I did when we left the first house I remember too.

 The thing is, for me at least, different houses have different periods of life tied to them.
 The house my oldest was born in was one of the happiest times of my life, so that house fills me with happy memories.
 The house we left recently was the house my youngest was born in, but also the house my mother died in, so those are bitter sweet memories.
 I guess I see each house as the ‘wrapping paper’ for a specific period in my life.
 Once that period has passed, that house should too.
 I wonder if I’ll ever think of a home as a forever home?
 Time will tell, I guess – but in the meantime, watch out!
 I might just be your new next door neighbour 😉